onlineprover/onlineprover.github.io/index.md

 Among the other objectives of the initiative are cooperation in the development of new teaching materials for both parties, research in the field of proof assistants' development, with a focus on precise visualization of the proof process emulation and its use in teaching, as well as the possibilities of gamification of the teaching process.
 The results obtained from the initiative will be implemented in the teaching process, and innovative research findings will be presented at international scientific conferences.

 ## Events
+### 2nd meeting - 13.11.2023 - 17.11.2023
+Team members from the University of Oslo (Eric Bartley Jul, Joachim Tilsted Kristensen, Lars Vadgaard, Michael Kirkedal Thomsen) visited the Technical University of Košice.

 ### 1st meeting - 14.10.2023 - 20.10.2023
-Team members from the Technical University of Košice visited the University of Oslo.
+Team members from the Technical University of Košice (Ján Perháč, William Steingartner, Sergej Chodarev, Samuel Novotný) visited the University of Oslo.